EuroLinux/eurolinux-migration-scripts/README.md

 You can specify several parameters:

-- `-b` to preserve several non-EuroLinux components such as packages from unofficial repositories, disabled and backed-up .repo files from your current distribution, etc. rather than cleaning them up.
 - `-f` to skip a warning message about backup recommendation.
 Necessary for running non-interactively.
 - `-u` to specify your EuroMan username
 - `-p` to specify your EuroMan password
 - `-r` to use your custom .repo file which points to your own local EuroLinux mirror
+- `-w` to remove all detectable non-EuroLinux components such as packages from unofficial repositories, .repo files from your current distribution, etc. rather than preserving them

 EuroMan is applicable only to releases lower than 8 and if the credentials are provided for release 8, the script won't use them.
 The same applies when using